murtaza896/proto_redis/README.md

     main('127.0.0.1','6972') # Runs server on local
 ```

 now connect with `redis-cli`.
-Any client will do even async clients.
+Any client will do.
+Even async clients.

 ## Commands